Best Friend Award

 This will usually involve constant honorary involvement in the work of the group over a period of at least ten years.
 Groups nominate and assessment is by an independent panel.

-Three nominees are required including one representative of
+Three written nominations are required including one from a representative of

 the land manager.